 - 1 teaspoon vanilla extract

-- Line a large sheet pan with wax paper and top with popped popcorn.
-Use two sheet pans if necessary.
+- Line 2-3 large sheet pans with wax paper and top with popped popcorn.

 - Combine, the butter, brown sugar, and corn syrup in a large saucepan over medium heat.
 Stir occasionally until butter is melted and mixture is smooth.
 Increase the heat to medium high and bring to a boil.
 Once boiling, reduce heat to low and simmer for 10 minutes, stirring constantly.
 The mixture should turn a darker color.

 - Remove from heat and add the sweetened condensed milk, salt, and vanilla extract.
 Stir until smooth.
 Pour over the popcorn and stir to evenly coat the popcorn.

 - The caramel popcorn is best served immediately, but you can also store it in an airtight container for up to several days.